Aronia Berries Profile

 Aronia has been grown as a commercial berry crop in most Eastern European countries since the 1950s.
 Large-scale commercial cultivation of aronia started in the Soviet Union in the late 1940s as a means for producing their own source of vitamin C and reached 43,984 acres in 1984 (Kask 1987).
 According to the Polish Ministry of Agriculture and Rural Development in Warsaw, there were 11,119 acres in Poland in 2004.
 One year later the number had grown to 12,355 acres.
 One Polish company alone sold 40,000 tons of aronia juice (Kampuse and Kampuss 2006).
 In Europe, new business startups that use aronia berries as an ingredient have increased from just two launches in 1997 to 108 in 2007 (McNally 2008).

 Two years after planting, aronia shrubs produce about two pounds of berries per bush when planted at eight feet in-row.
-By the third year after planting, berry production is about 3 to 5 pounds per bush.
-Production levels off at 15 to 20 pounds per plant by the fifth or sixth year in commercial plantings in Western Iowa.
+By the third year after planting, berry production is about 3 to 5 pounds of fruit per bush.
+Production levels off at 15 to 20 pounds of fruit per plant (at in-row spacing of eight feet on center) by the fifth or sixth year in commercial plantings in Western Iowa.
 When in-row spacing is halved, yield per plant roughly halves as well.
+At a 4 foot by 12 foot spacing (900 bushes per acre), yields should average eight to ten thousand pounds of fruit per acre.
+When processed to juice, one acre should yield 600 to 750 (0.075 gal/pound) gallons after processing loses.
 On mature plantings in Eastern Europe, yields as high as 37 pounds per bush have been reported.
 The average yield is around 23 pounds per bush in Eastern Europe (Trinklein 2007).

 Uses of Aronia